honorem/spring-session-cassandra/README.md

 # Configuration

-In order to work properly, you must create a table named "cassandra_session" in your working keyspace as defined in you `AbstractCassandraConfiguration` implementation.
+In order to work properly, you must create a table named "cassandra_sessions" (see below to change this name) in your working keyspace as defined in you `AbstractCassandraConfiguration` implementation.
 Here is the table definition :
 ```cql
 CREATE TABLE cassandra_sessions (